 24700.
 From Neo-Liberalism to Neo-Imperialism. (=INST 24700) PQ: Thirdor fourth-year standing.
 This course examines the thesis advanced by a number of recent thinkers on the organic ties between neo-liberal doctrine and the rise of a new imperialism.
 In False Dawn, the noted conservative political theorist John Gray gives a critique of the global free market.
 In Capital Resurgent: Roots of the Neoliberal Revolution, two important left critics, economists Gerard Dumenil and Dominique Levy, investigate the economic roots of neo-liberalism.
 Finally, in reading two recent works by the economic geographer David Harvey (A Brief History of Neo-Liberalism and The New Imperialism) we consider in depth the link between neo-liberalism and imperialism.
 M. Rothenberg, R. Baiman.
-Spring, 2007.
+Spring.

 24800.
 The Complex Problem of World Hunger. (=BIOS 02810, ENST 24800, SOSC 26900) PQ: Third- or fourth-year standing.
 Few of our policymakers are experts in economics, agronomy, food science, and molecular biology, yet all of these disciplines are essential for developing strategies to end world hunger.
 Choosing one country as a test case, we look at the history, politics, governmental structure, population demographics, and agricultural challenges.
 We then study the theory of world markets, global trade, and microeconomics of developing nations, as well as the promise and limitation of traditional breeding and biotechnology.
-J. Malamy, D. Levine.
-Spring.
-Offered 2007-08; not offered 2006-07.
+J. Malamy.
+Not offered 2007-08.

 24900.
-Biology and Sociology of AIDS. (=BIOS 02490) PQ: Third- or fourth-year standing.
+Biology and Sociology of AIDS. (=BIOS 02490) PQ: Third- or fourthyear standing.
 This interdisciplinary course deals with current issues of the AIDS epidemic.
 Readings are based primarily on AIDS Update 2006.
 J. Quintans, H. Pollack.
-Winter, 2007.
+Winter.